encoway/yarn-scripts-cache/packages/yarn-plugin-scripts-cache-file/README.md

 - Config field: `cacheConfigs.file.maxAmount`
 - Default value: `1000`

+### Cleanup cooldown

+The amount of time for the file cleanup to cool down.
+This means, after a cleanup attempt, the next attempt will not be performed until the "cooldown" amount of time has passed.
+By default, the cleanup will be triggered once per day.

+- Environment variable: `YSC_FILE_CLEANUP_COOLDOWN`
+- Config field: `cacheConfigs.file.cleanupCooldown`
+- Default value: `86400000` (1 day in milliseconds)

 ### Cache folder name

 The name of the folder to store the cache in.